-We are delighted by the support received in the recent Convertible Loan Note fundraising including from a number of our major shareholders and by the support of shareholders as a whole at the General Meeting held on 17 April 2023.
-The aggregate net proceeds from the Convertible Loan Note issue will be used to support the growth of the Group's Bioplastics and RF Technologies divisions towards a position of Group operating cash flow sustainability over time.
+Following on from the first issue of Convertible Loan Notes (CLNs) in April 2023, a further tranche of CLNs was issued in March 2024.
+The aggregate net proceeds from the issue of CLNs will be used to support the growth of the Group's two divisions towards a position of Group operating cash-flow sustainability over time.